-It was seven o'clock on a cold January evening when Orhan a taxi driver for Uber first realised he had a problem.
-Well into his second shift of the day, he tried logging on to the mobile app that connects him with his customers but found himself shut out and staring blankly at the words "network error".
+It was seven o'clock on a cold January evening when Orhan, a taxi driver for Uber, first realized he had a problem.
+Well into his second shift of the day, he tried logging on to the mobile app that connects him with his customers but found himself shut out and staring blankly at the words "network error."

-Just an hour earlier he'd been on Twitter arguing with disgruntled Black Cab drivers that he says were racially abusing him.
-One of the "trolls" – upset at Orhan's choice of language – had reported the exchange to Uber, and Orhan had been blocked from accessing the system.
+Just an hour earlier he'd been on Twitter arguing with disgruntled Black Cab drivers who he says were racially abusing him.
+One of the "trolls"—upset at Orhan's choice of language—had reported the exchange to Uber, and Orhan had been blocked from accessing the system.

-Parked up in his grey Toyota Prius in the suburbs of North East London, a text came through from the company asking him to come in the following morning to "discuss the account".
+Parked up in his gray Toyota Prius in the suburbs of North East London, a text came through from the company asking him to come in the following morning to "discuss the account."
 He arrived on time, if a little nervous, expecting to have his case heard and quickly get back onto the system.
 Two minutes later he left the office without a job.
-In the cold, dystopian language of cyberspace capitalism, he'd been "deactivated".
+In the cold, dystopian language of cyberspace capitalism, he'd been "deactivated."
 And there was nothing he could do to contest it.

-In the UK, thousands of people like Orhan are working in a new type of industry called the "sharing economy".
+In the UK, thousands of people like Orhan are working in a new type of industry called the "sharing economy."
 Through cutting-edge peer-to-peer software platforms, companies like Uber offer buyers and sellers a place to do business outside of old corporate hierarchies.
-If you have a car or van you can them turn into a micro-business through an online app.
-If you have a fixie you don't use or a parking space you don't need, you can rent them out with your mobile.
-And if you have skills – from assembling furniture to organising parties – you can offer them to a client base at your fingertips.
+If you have a car or van you can turn it into a micro-business through an online app.
+If you have a fixie you don't use or a parking space you don't need, you can rent them out with your mobile phone.
+And if you have skills—from assembling furniture to organizing parties—you can offer them to a client base at your fingertips.

 It's a growing and popular sector.
-According to a recent study by accountants PWC, the value of the UK's sharing economy could rise from £500 million to £9 billion by 2025.
+According to a recent study by accountants PWC, the value of the UK's sharing economy could rise from £500 million [$787 million] to £9 billion [$14 billion] by 2025.
 Last year the British government commissioned a review into the sector to help aid that growth, led by one of the industry's leading advocates, Debbie Woskow, chief executive of Love Home Swap.
-In the "independent investigation" into her own industry, Woskow encouraged the government to "embrace the opportunities offered by the sharing economy", outlining how the UK could become one of the sector's "global centres".
-Job centres were encouraged to start promoting task-sharing platforms and sharing economy businesses were encouraged to start lobbying the government.
+In the "independent investigation" into her own industry, Woskow encouraged the government to "embrace the opportunities offered by the sharing economy," outlining how the UK could become one of the sector's "global centers."
+Job centers were encouraged to start promoting task-sharing platforms and sharing economy businesses were encouraged to start lobbying the government.

-Woskow's views echoed the popular narrative around the industry, whose founders are often lionised as "pioneers" and "disruptors" offering people cheaper, more personable ways of exchanging goods and services.
-As the writer Evgeny Morozov has said, its advocates "invite us to imagine it as a feel-good utopia... driven by the altruistic spirit of Wikipedia and open-source software".
+Woskow's views echoed the popular narrative around the industry, whose founders are often lionized as "pioneers" and "disruptors" offering people cheaper, more personable ways of exchanging goods and services.
+As the writer Evgeny Morozov has said, its advocates "invite us to imagine it as a feel-good utopia… driven by the altruistic spirit of Wikipedia and open-source software."

 But hidden beneath the smart new apps and the language of collaboration is another side, left out by Woskow's review, and by much of the media attention the industry has received.
 The sharing economy is often described as "the future of work" but none of the companies that make up the sector are employer-businesses.
 What they offer are electronic mobile platforms that connect one user to another.
-For the companies involved the benefits of low labour costs are obvious, but for workers like Orhan – employed as freelance contractors – the implications are stark.
-Work in the sharing economy can be fleeting, poorly paid, and without the safeguards and benefits of normal waged labour, highly precarious.
+For the companies involved the benefits of low labor costs are obvious, but for workers like Orhan—employed as freelance contractors—the implications are stark.
+Work in the sharing economy can be fleeting, poorly paid, and without the safeguards and benefits of normal waged labor, highly precarious.

 "I felt betrayed," he recalled, speaking from the driver's seat of his car.
 "How do you go home and tell your family that you lost your job for that kind of reason?
 I have four children living under my shelter.
 It really hurt me."